The Diary of Anaïs Nin: Unexpurgated diaries

-In 1986, Rupert Pole, Nin's surviving widower and literary executor of the bigamous diarist, began to publish what are now termed the "unexpurgated" versions of the diary.
+In 1986, Rupert Pole, Nin's surviving widower and literary executor, began to publish what are now termed the "unexpurgated" versions of the diary.
 The "unexpurgated" versions of the diaries are more sexually frank than the versions published in the 1960s and 1970s.
 The unexpurgated editions were published by Harcourt Brace Jovanovich and by Swallow Press, an imprint of Ohio University Press that was the original US publisher of Nin's work.